 Another way of doing it is plebiscites.
 Plebiscites tend to be quite favored, actually, among authoritarians of the Right, and honestly if Marine Le Pen ever ends up running France she’s probably going to have to be using plebiscites more than getting things passed through the legislature.

 LR: To what extent is neo-reaction something that influenced the Alt Right?
 A lot of the articles that I read in the US media about the Alt Right made it seem that neo-reaction was at the core of it.

-It’s influenced me a little bit or at least it parallels what I think in some ways.
+It parallels what I think in some ways.
 I can’t say it hasn’t influenced me at all, honestly.
 I see where they’re coming from.
 I can complete some of their thoughts.
-It’s simpatico, but it hasn’t been influential on the Alternative Right and it’s just lazy reporting that leads people to say this kind of stuff, basically.
+It’s simpatico, but it hasn’t been influential on the Alternative Right, and it’s just lazy reporting that leads people to say this kind of stuff, basically.

 LR: I would say that one of the points in common seems to be the rejection of equality.